Last Updated on May 4, 2021 by Pamela

 Perhaps you’re nervous about the language?
 Travelling in a French province may feel intimidating, but it doesn’t need to be!
 Making an effort, saying Bonjour, Merci, and smiling can go a long way.
 Honestly, within the Historic District of Old Quebec, many locals speak a bit of English, and are generally happy to help.

-COVID UPDATE: Québec is currently in lockdown, with an 8pm – 5am curfew.
+COVID UPDATE: As of May 10, 2021, many regions in Quebec will be in the orange zone, with a 9:30pm – 5am curfew.
+Restaurants may be open for dine-in, as well as salons, museums, and shops.
+Bars remain closed.
 Travel to Quebec at this time is not advisable.
-Please stay home and stay safe!
 In the meantime, I hope you will utilize this site for travel inspiration and future travel planning!

 Founded in 1608 by Samuel de Champlain, the city we know today started as the colony of New France, with a trading post where Notre-Dame des victoiries in Place-Royale now stands.